Toughbook: Toughbook CF-U1

 The Toughbook CF-U1 is a fully rugged ultra-mobile PC that runs the full Windows 7 Professional operating system.
 It has a 5.6” LCD touch screen and dual hot-swappable batteries.
-It has a sealed, fanless design that meets MIL-STD-810G and IP65 standards for environmental conditions, including withstanding a drop of 6 feet from any angle.
+It has a sealed, fan-less design that meets MIL-STD-810G and IP65 standards for environmental conditions, including withstanding a drop of 6 feet from any angle.